SomeOrdinaryBro/Threat-Detect/README.md

 This Python script allows you to scan a URL for malware using the VirusTotal API.
 After scanning, the script generates a detailed report on the scan results and opens it in your default web browser.

-To use the script, you need to get your API key from the VirusTotal website and insert it into the API_KEY variable in the script.
-When you run the script, it will prompt you to enter the URL you want to scan.
-Once the scan is complete, you will be asked if you want to scan another URL.

-To run the script, simply execute the `main()` function.
-The script has been released under the MIT license.

 ## How to Use

-1. Get an API key from VirusTotal website
+1. Get an API key from VirusTotal website.
-2. Install `requests` module using `pip install requests`
+2. Install `requests` module using `pip install requests`.
-3. Set the API key in `API_KEY` variable in the script.
+3. Set the API key in `VT_API_KEY` variable in `,env` file.
-4. Execute the script `python thread_detect.py`
+4. Execute the script `ThreatDetect.py`.
+5. Enter the URL you want to scan when prompted.

+## How it works

+This script checks the validity of a URL and scans it for threats using the VirusTotal API.
+It generates a report of the scan results and saves it in the same directory as the script.
+If the scan detects malware, the report provides information on the number of positive detections and the total number of detections.
+The script also logs the URL, positive detections, total detections, and scan permalink in a log file.

+The script is equipped with error logging functionality using the `logging` module.
+If an error occurs, the script will write the error message to an error log file.

 ## Contributing

 This project is open to contributions.
 Feel free to raise an issue or submit a pull request.

-## License
+# License

 This project is licensed under the terms of the MIT license.